Michae1CC/HONOURS_SLIDES/README.md

 - From what my supervisor and I could find, this is probably one of the most extensive experimental analysis conducted to determine which of methods delivered the best results, empirically speaking.
 - Some of the findings discovered in this thesis have, to our knowledge, not been reported elsewhere.
 As a result, we intend to publish these findings given their obvious appeal to the wider scientific computing community.
 - In terms of research, many of the datasets used in this thesis were far too small to observe the asymptotic benefits of using approximation methods.
 It would be interesting to determine how well these techniques scale on very large datasets.
 In particular, our discoveries are likely to benefit the agricultural sector as more data is collected over the forthcoming years to perform crop analysis on.
-- Another, direction future research could be taken is the application of the approximation techniques applied to multi-output or multi-task Gaussian process models.
+- Another, direction future research could be taken is the application of the approximation techniques applied to multi-task Gaussian process models.
 In many machine learning scenarios we may want to predict multiple outputs using the same set of inputs.
 As an example, remote sensing researchers attempt to predict the intensity of multiple bands of light reflecting off farm land to give an indication of crop growth.
 Different versions of the Gaussian processes algorithm exist to predict multiple outputs simultaneously; however, they also suffer from the same bottlenecks as single output Gaussian processes.
 It would be intriging to learn whether the approximation techniques studied in this thesis could potentially improve the prediction time of multi-task Gaussian Processes.

 - The question reamins which is better for GP prediction, lower relative error or absolute error (or perhaps some combination of the two)?
 This will ultimately determined which of the two techniques are more useful in Machine Learning applications.
 - Recall, the other bottle neck in the GPR algorithm was the Cholesky decomposition.